Agnes4Him/solution-to-LI.FI-devops-challenge/solution-README.md

-## A documentation of the steps and results obtained from executing the tasks in the README.md file in this project
+## A documentation of the steps taken to execute the tasks in the README.md file of this project

 This task was approached using the following steps: